Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 6. Celebrate women's day at the Festa della Donna!

 Want to enjoy International Women's Day in a different way during your trip to the Italian capital?
-March 8 is celebrated in most countries of the world, but in Italy it is characterized by a very special custom: giving a beautiful bouquet of mimosas to women.
-Go to any flower shop or to the iconic market in Piazza del Campo dei Fiori and get yours.
-It's always a good time to treat yourself, and even more so on vacation.
+March 8 is celebrated in the vast majority of countries around the world, but in Italy it is characterized by a very special custom: giving a beautiful bouquet of mimosas to women.

 Taste the flower-shaped sweets

-Those with a sweet tooth can try the "mimosa" cake, which by the way... is finger-licking good!
+Those with a sweet tooth can try the "mimosa" cake, which, by the way, is finger-licking good!
 Any holiday is a good time in the transalpine country to show off its heavy artillery: its exquisite sweets and its gastronomy!
 Almost all bakeries prepare yellow cakes for this day, reminiscent of the plant.

 7. Take refuge in the museums for free on winter Sundays